Brisbane City Celebrants Top 10 Tips for Dogs at Weddings

 2. Assign a dog concierge for the day

 Your dog concierge is responsible for accompanying and taking care of the dog throughout the day.
 They may be a family member or friend, or alternatively consider hiring a professional pet wedding assistant who understands this role and can take care of them throughout the day.
 A professional can also take responsibility for everything we’ve mentioned here and safely return them home after the ceremony saving one of your guests from having to make the trip.
-One of our favorites is Gillian from First Class Pet Wedding Assistants there are very few people in this world we would trust with our pups and she is one of them, her love for animals is undeniable and she is well experienced and will think of everything you may possibly need for a smooth 'dog friendly' wedding.
+One of our favourites is Gillian from First Class Pet Wedding Assistants there are very few people in this world we would trust with our pups and she is one of them, her love for animals is undeniable and she is well experienced and will think of everything you may possibly need for a smooth 'dog friendly' wedding.

 3. Dress to impress